ad8illinois/ByteCraft/docs/README.md

 ![Alt text](process-flow.png)

+## Technical Architecture
+NOTE: these diagrams only show the process for issue triage / classification.
+The architecture for issue de-duplication is the same, but the data-store may be changed to suite better querying of vectors.

 Technical architecture - Using Github Webhooks:
 ![Alt text](technical-architecture-webhooks.png)
 - This solution is fully automatic, once the discovery script has been run, all new issues are classified on creation.